 Modify any of the terms of the mortgage loan (including the extension of a future advance or a release of a borrower from liability), unless either Fannie Mae agrees to a mortgage loan modification as a means of preventing foreclosure of the mortgage loan, or the servicer releases the borrower from liability in connection with an eligible property transfers as outlined in D1-4.1-02, Allowable Exemptions Due to the Type of Transfer.

 Repurchase or reclassify any MBS mortgage loan for the purpose of modifying any of the terms of the mortgage loan (including the extension of a future advance or a release of a borrower from liability), or for any other reason, unless Fannie Mae specifically permits or requires repurchase or reclassification, or unless Fannie Mae specifically agrees.
-See D2-3.1-02, Working with an MBS Mortgage Loan for Certain Workout Options for additional information.
+See D2-3.1-02, Conditions of a First and Second Lien Mortgage Loan Modification for an MBS Mortgage Loan for additional information.

 Defer the exercise of any right to accelerate the mortgage loan debt, except as is consistent with Fannie Mae’s policy of considering certain types of transfers of ownership as exempt transactions or agreeing to forbearance or mortgage loan modifications for delinquent borrowers.
 SeeSection D1–4.1, Information Related to Transfers of Ownership Applicable to All Mortgage Loans for additional information.

 Exercise any “call option” provided for by the terms of a conventional mortgage loan, unless Fannie Mae normally requires such options to be exercised for mortgage loans in its portfolio.
 See D1-5-01, Call Options and Cross-Default Provisions for additional information.